Audi e-tron review

 After years of motorshow concepts and prototypes from the brand, this is Audi's first-ever full production electric car: the e-tron.
 It's a hugely important model for the company, heralding the arrival of a range of e-tron-badged electric Audis in the coming years.
 So how does it stack up as a first effort?

-The answer is: very well.
-As a rival for standard-setting cars like the Tesla Model X and Jaguar I-Pace, the e-tron needed to impress, and it does.
-The UK rapid-charging network is in its infancy, meaning you'll only be able to make limited use of the e-tron's 150kW charging capability, but in all other respects it's a very accomplished luxury electric SUV.
+The answer is: well enough, if not good enough to be class leading.
+As a rival for standard-setting cars like the Tesla Model X, Jaguar I-Pace and Mercedes EQC, the e-tron needed to impress, and it does.
+The UK rapid-charging network is in its infancy, meaning you'll only be able to make limited use of the e-tron's 150kW charging capability, but an official range of 248 miles translates to around 200 miles in real-world use, which will be enough to negate the need for regular public charging for most electric car drivers.

 Of course, as the words 'luxury' and 'SUV' suggest, this isn't a cheap car, initially starting at over £68,000 in the UK.
 But as with all electric cars, ongoing running costs will be very low, and for your money you're getting a large, practical, family-friendly SUV that's positively bristling with cutting-edge technology.